ptoche/piketty/lectures/Chapter 02/index.md

 - Figure 2.6 shows inflation for 4 countries during 1700–2012.
 - Governments issued debt to pay for WWI (1914-1918).
 In 1914, the convertibility of currency to gold was suspended by the belligerents.
 - After the war, countries resorted to high inflation to reduce the real value of public debt, redistributing wealth on a grand scale.
-- A return to the gold standard in the 1920s did not survive the crisis of the 1930s: the United Kingdom left in 1931, the United States in 1933, France in 1936.
+- A return to the gold standard in the 1920s did not last: the United Kingdom left in 1931, the United States in 1933, France in 1936.
 - The post–World War II gold standard established in 1946 ended in 1971.

 ---